siddhartha-s/ipd/hw/08/README.md

 it may sound:

-1. The number of bits that the encoding requires may not be a multiple of 8, in which case the remaining bits in the file must be padded somehow.
+1. The number of bits that the encoding requires may not be a multiple of 8, in which case the remaining bits in the file will be padded with 0s.
 How can the decoder tell padding bits from data bits?

 2. The decoder needs some way to recover the same Huffman tree that `huff` used to encode it.
 Since different files have different